Meet Our Members

 Sally McBee

 Sally McBee of Two Bees Design Studio is a former newspaper editor, hand-sewn window treatment specialist, garden designer, and artist having way too much fun creating lines of greeting and note cards, along with custom house portraits on commission.
-She has lived part of the year in France for the past twenty-three years, where she goes to paint, recharge, and eat croissants!
+She has lived part of the year in France for the past 25 years, where she goes to paint, recharge, and eat croissants!

 twobeesdesignstudio@yahoo.com